gooddata/gooddata-ui-sdk/docs/contributing.md

 ```bash
 rushx build
 ```

+> Note: `rush build` will only build ESM version of the packages (which is OK for local development and testing in most apps).
+> To build both ESM and CommonJS versions, use `rush build-all` and `rushx build-all`, respectively.

 > Hint: starting package.json **scripts** using npm/yarn/pnpm also works and there is nothing wrong with it.